szafransky/classic-todo-app/README.md

 # TODO App

 The purpose of this project is to show my skills in node.js and express.js.
 App is using MongoDB as database.
-The views are created on the backend and send as I've deployed the app on Heroku: https://shrouded-fjord-23453.herokuapp.com/
+The views are created on the backend and send as EJS (Embeded Javasctipr Templates) to the client.
+I've deployed the app on Heroku: https://shrouded-fjord-23453.herokuapp.com/

 Screendshots: